HiDe: Rethinking The Zoom-IN method in High Resolution MLLMs via Hierarchical Decoupling: Hierarchical Decoupling Analysis

 Previous works suggest that small objects can impair model's judgment and propose a zoom-in method (crop + upscale) to enhance perception.
 To isolate the effects of cropping and magnification, we uniformly upscale each image without cropping.
-From the left panel of \figref{fig:accuracy_vs_upscale_factor}, we observe that even when the target object size matches the size achieved by zoom-in, the model still fails.
+From the left panel of Fig.~\ref{fig:accuracy_vs_upscale_factor}, we observe that even when the target object size matches the size achieved by zoom-in, the model still fails.

 To achieve a comprehensive analysis, we upscale dataset images by various factors and evaluate the performance of Qwen2.5-VL and InternVL3.
-Results in the right panel of \figref{fig:accuracy_vs_upscale_factor} demonstrate that simply enlarging the object does not deliver stable gains; on multi-object tasks, magnification can even hurt performance.
+Results in the right panel of Fig.~\ref{fig:accuracy_vs_upscale_factor} demonstrate that \textbf{simply enlarging the object does not deliver stable gains}; on multi-object tasks, magnification can even hurt performance.
 This indicates that \textbf{zoom-in works primarily because cropping removes large amounts of irrelevant high-resolution background, not because the upscaling makes the model “sees more clearly”}.
 This hypothesis aligns with findings in text-only settings\cite{selfelicit}: critical evidence can be obscured by redundant information in long texts.